 We do our best to provide our fosters with as much information as possible before they bring a foster dog into their homes and then work with our fosters to learn more about the dog and their in-home behaviors.

-Fosters must live within 40 miles of APA!’s Town Lake Animal Center in downtown Austin because fosters generally pick up their foster dog in the Austin area, medical care is provided at our clinic, many of our potential adopters live in the Austin area, and adoption events are in the Austin area.
+Fosters must live within 60 miles of APA!’s Town Lake Animal Center in downtown Austin because fosters generally pick up their foster dog in the Austin area, medical care is provided at our clinic, many of our potential adopters live in the Austin area, and adoption events are in the Austin area.
 Generally, as a foster, you are responsible for transporting your foster dog to and from APA! for any necessary appointments and, in some cases, to and from adoption events.
 Fosters are also responsible for working with anyone who is taking custody of their foster dog (a sitter, a new foster, or an adopter) on transporting their foster dog to them This is especially true the farther a foster lives from Austin.
 Fosters do not need to own their own car, but they are responsible for arranging this required transportation.

 A virtual foster offers love, care, and support from near and far.
 They won't always have their VF dog in their home with them, like a foster home provides.
 The VF role is more of an advocacy role.

 Like a physical foster home, a Virtual Foster knows their dog better than anyone!
 They know their individual personalities, their quirks, and their favorite things to do.
 They're able to communicate all that, as well as what kind of home would be most successful for the dogs, to someone who is considering adoption.

 Virtual Fosters offer as much continued support as they can after the dog leaves the shelter!
 They can help find sitters, guide adopters on how to maintain the skills and obedience that the dog has, but most importantly, they continue to share in the progress and happiness both the dog and the adopter have moving forward.

 To become a virtual foster, you must first become an active member of our dog walking program.
 To start this process, please reach out to [email protected]